Pediatric Plastic Surgery

 Dr. Panossian also treats general pediatric conditions including prominent ears (otoplasty), skin lesions, lumps and bumps, scar revision, and congenital nevi.
 His approach to every pediatric patient reflects the same philosophy — understand the anatomy completely, plan meticulously, and never settle for "good enough."

-Birthmarks → Lacerations → Trauma → Tethered Tongue → Nasal Deformities → Facial Paralysis in Kids → Moebius Syndrome →
+Birthmarks → Lacerations → Trauma → Tethered Tongue → Nasal Differences → Facial Paralysis in Kids → Moebius Syndrome →

 Pediatric Hand Surgery